Peixinhos da horta

 Peixinhos da horta (/pt/) is a traditional dish in Portuguese cuisine.
 The name of the dish is literally translated as "little fish from the vegetable garden", as it resembles small pieces of colorful fish.
-It was introduced to Japan by Portuguese sailors Antonio da Mota, Francisco Zeimoto and Antonio Peixoto in the sixteenth century, where it eventually developed into tempura.
-In 1543, or later, Portuguese missionaries also came to Japan.
-The peixinhos da horta (green beans) gave rise to tempura, a typical Japanese dish.
+It was introduced to Japan by Portuguese sailors Antonio da Mota and Francisco Zeimoto in the sixteenth century.
+The dish later gave rise to tempura, a typical Japanese dish.

 Preparation

 Peixinhos da horta is usually prepared with green beans in a wheat-flour-based batter that are then deep-fried.
 Other vegetables such as bell peppers and squash are also used.